danfuzz/samizdat/doc/samizdat-0.md

 Returns a listlet consisting of the concatenation of the elements of the two argument listlets, in argument order.

-#### `listletAppend listlet value <> listlet`

-Returns a listlet consisting of the elements of the given listlet argument followed by the given additional value.

 #### `listletDelNth listlet n <> listlet`

 Returns a listlet just like the given one, except that the `n`th